Faidherbe Bridge: The first bridge

 The city of Saint-Louis, the first capital of the French West Africa, is situated on an island near the estuary of the Sénégal River.
-It is separated from the Atlantic Ocean by a thin 40 km strip of sand called the Langue de Barbarie, which starts from Nouadhibou in Mauritania and extends all the way to Saint-Louis.
+It is separated from the Atlantic Ocean by a thin 40 km strip of sand called the Langue de Barbarie, which starts from Ndiago in Mauritania and extends all the way to Saint-Louis.
 The suburbs of Guet Ndar and Ndar-Tout are situated in this area.

 Until the 19th century, access to the island was by boat.
 Troops, horses and the equipment of the French colonial army all had to be transported by small boats.

 In 1858, Louis Faidherbe, the governor of Senegal, inaugurated the Bouteville boat that was capable of transporting 150 passengers, animals and all kinds of goods.
 The boat made ten crossings every day and the fares differed: five centimes for a person, 50 centimes for a horse, cow or camel, and two francs for a carriage.
 In less than a year it was obvious that this system was insufficient and a second boat was introduced but with no success.